Bronte-Mckeown/ThoughtSpace/README.md

 - projected_pca_scores: data PCA was applied to
 - full_pca_scores: data PCA was trained/fitted on plus data PCA was applied to
 - pca_scores_original_format: PCA scores + rest of original dataframe PCA was trained on (including string columns not included in PCA)

+  ##### Push your changes to remote

+  What do I mean when I say "push changes"?

+  Put simply:

+  1. Making Changes:

+  - Imagine you're working on a school essay.
+You write, edit, and add new content to your document.
+These changes are like the modifications you make in your project files.

+  2. Saving Changes Locally (Commit):

+  - Before you leave your computer, you save your essay to not lose your work.
+Similarly, in coding, you save your changes locally.
+This is called a "commit."
+It's like saving your progress in a game.

+  3. Sending Changes Online (Push):

+  - Now, if you want to share your essay with your teacher or friends, you need to give them a copy.
+In coding, you need to send your saved changes online.
+This is called a "push."
+It's like uploading a file to the internet.

+  4. Using GitHub Desktop:

+  - GitHub Desktop is like a magical tool that helps you do these steps easily.
+It shows you what changes you made (like highlighting the edited parts of your essay).
+When you click "commit," it's like saving your work.
+And when you click "push," it's like sharing your essay with others online.

+Now here are the instructions to do these steps:

+1. Open GitHub Desktop

+2. View Changes:

+- GitHub Desktop will show you the changes you've made in the "Changes" tab.
+- You'll see a list of files that have been modified or created.

+3. Commit Changes:

+- Write a brief summary of the changes you made in the "Summary" box.
+- Click on the "Commit to main" button.
+- Your changes are now committed to your local repository.

+4. Push Changes to Remote:

+- After committing, you'll see a button labeled "Push origin."
+- Click on this button.
+- GitHub Desktop will upload your committed changes to the remote repository on GitHub.com.
+- Depending on your settings, you might be asked to log in to your GitHub account and confirm the push.

+5. Verification:

+- Once the push is completed, your changes are now on the remote repository.
+- You can go to your GitHub repository on GitHub.com to see the changes reflected there.